jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (ii) the amount and nature of the payment; and (iii) the date of the payment; and
     (iv) the name of the payer (if known to the person who receives the payment):
-  (b) the landlord shall, within 23 working days after the payment is made, forward the amount received to the chief executive, together with a statement of particulars in the approved form signed by the landlord and the tenant.
+  (b) the landlord shall, within 23 working days after the payment is made, forward the amount received to the chief executive, together with a statement of particulars in the approved form.
 (1A) Subsection (1) does not apply if a bond of 1 week’s rent or less is paid in respect of a boarding house tenancy.
 In that case, section 66D applies instead.
 (2) Failure to issue a receipt, or to forward any amount received, in accordance with this section is hereby declared to be an unlawful act.
 (3) A landlord who fails to comply with subsection (1) commits an infringement offence and is liable to a fine or an infringement fee specified in Schedule 1B.